mcpcpc/mcpcpc.github.io/src/index.md

 # mcpcpc

 Hello!
 My name is Michael Czigler and I create minimally viable solutions written in C.

 ## xwm

 [xwm](https://github.com/mcpcpc/xwm) ("XCB Window Manager") is a tiny floating window manager written using the XCB protocol.
 The acyronym "xwm" is a homage to the original and now-defunct "X Window Manager".
 Both projects are unaffiliated and do not share any common source code.

 This project differs from other window managers as the focus is entirely on creating a minimally viable solution.
-This means that mosy users will find that many "regular" features are missing.
-This sets the expectation that the user be able to provide or patch in the features that they desire.
+This means that mosy users will find that many regular features are missing.
+This sets the expectation for the the user to provide or patch in the features that they desire.

 * borders with focus/unfocus color params
 * focus follows mouse